R-TF-015-006 Clinical investigation report

 Investigator Qualifications

-All healthcare professional investigators are board-certified physicians with a minimum of 5 years of clinical experience in their respective specialties (general medicine or dermatology).
-The research team received comprehensive training on the study protocol, the investigational device, and Good Clinical Practice principles.
-Training was conducted via presentation format covering protocol procedures, device functionality, and data entry requirements.
-Training attendance records and presentation materials are maintained as essential documents and are available for audit or inspection upon request.
+All healthcare professional investigators are board-certified physicians with a minimum of 5 years of clinical experience in their respective specialties (primary care or dermatology).
+The research team received comprehensive training on the investigation protocol, the device, and applicable compliance requirements.
+Training was conducted via presentation format covering protocol procedures, device functionality, and data-entry requirements.
+Training-attendance records and presentation materials are retained as essential documents under the custody of the Principal Investigator and are available for audit or inspection.

-No additional organizations, beyond those previously mentioned, contributed to the clinical research.
-The study was conducted with the collaboration and resources of the specified entities.
+No additional organisations, beyond those listed above, contributed to the investigation.
+The investigation was conducted with the collaboration and resources of the specified entities.

 Sponsor and Monitor